psgonza/bynario_posts/2015-07-16-cleaning-up-my-feedly-subscriptions.markdown

 I came up with the script you can see below...
 It is fairly simple (and it uses only standard library modules) but does the job for me.

-In order to use it, you just need to export your feedly subscriptios (you will get an opml file) and execute the script and you will get a new file without the "dead" links ready to be imported.
+In order to use it, you just need to export your feedly subscriptios (you will get an opml file) and execute the script.
+You will get a new file without the "dead" links ready to be imported.

 Usage: